emacsmirror/oer-reveal/README.md

 The names of generated CSS files for image grids are determined by `oer-reveal-css-filename-template`.

-Please also see [oer-reveal-publish.el](oer-reveal-publish.el) for further customizable variables.
+To see all customizable variables, check out customization group `oer-reveal`: `M-x customize-group` followed by `oer-reveal`.
 In particular, `oer-reveal-publish-babel-languages` can be used to activate Babel languages during HTML (and PDF) export, e.g., to generate figures from embedded sources (e.g., dot/graphviz or ditaa).